Jorge Soler Player Props: Marlins vs. Cardinals

 Jorge Soler At The Plate

-- Among qualifying hitters, he ranks 97th in batting average, while his on-base percentage ranks 44th and he is 10th in slugging.
+- Among the qualified hitters in MLB action, he ranks 94th in batting average, 42nd in on-base percentage, and ninth in slugging.

-- Soler has picked up a hit in 55 of 91 games this season, with multiple hits 18 times.
+- Soler has picked up a hit in 60.9% of his 92 games this season, with at least two hits in 19.6% of those games.

-- In 23.1% of his games this season, he has gone deep, and 6.3% of his trips to the plate.
+- He has hit a home run in 21 games this season (22.8%), leaving the park in 6.2% of his trips to the plate.

-- Soler has driven home a run in 30 games this year (33.0%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on five occasions..
+- In 30 games this season (32.6%), Soler has picked up an RBI, and in 14 of those games (15.2%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.